-The second grant of US$53.3 million supports a program to improve primary education service delivery, in particular the early grades, with a focus on supporting the disadvantaged areas and improving girls’ attendance.
+The second grant of US$53.3 million, covering the years 2014-2018, supports a program to improve primary education service delivery, in particular the early grades, with a focus on supporting the disadvantaged areas and improving girls’ attendance.
 The program also aims to limit the risks of poor management, weak participation, and lack of transparency/accountability in the conversion of parents’ teachers to contract teachers and in the distribution of teaching and learning materials, and to better monitor service delivery.

 The program has two principal components: